Peter-E-Martin/HeCalc/README.md

 ## hecalc functions

-If HeCalc is installed in site-packages (i.e., is downloaded as a Python package), several functions are available out of the box using the package name hecalc:
+If HeCalc is installed in site-packages (i.e., is downloaded as a Python package), several functions are available out of the box using the package name hecalc.
+These functions are listed here with their basic use cases; arguments and returned values can be viewed using the help() function for each.

 |Function|Use|
 |--|--|